3100ashley/ml5-template/README.md

 ## Description

-A Naurto based Snap Lens using p5.js.
-Using event logic to add in a new drawing.
+A Naurto based Snap Lens using p5.js and ml5.js Using event logic to add in a new drawing.

 ## To Run